More than 80 MPs and Peers attended the launch of our patient guide, My Crohn's and Colitis Care, in Parliament on Wednesday 4 November 2015.

 Each MP also met with television presenter and Crohn's & Colitis UK Ambassador Carrie Grant, who has been a member and supporter of the Charity for nearly 20 years since being diagnosed with Crohn’s Disease.

 My Crohn’s and Colitis Care, our patient guide outlines the top 10 essentials of a good IBD health service.
 The guide is designed to empower people with IBD to get the best from their local health service by working in partnership with their healthcare team.

-I was pleased to be able to meet so many MPs and Ministers to discuss issues surrounding IBD.
-As a patient myself, I often have moments of struggle when my IBD gets me down, so I know only too well how important it is to have a great IBD team around me.
+I was pleased to be able to meet so many MPs and Ministers to discuss issues surrounding Crohn's and Colitis.
+As a patient myself, I often have moments of struggle when my Crohn's gets me down, so I know only too well how important it is to have a great IBD team around me.
 Others are not so fortunate which is terrible as everyone should be entitled to the best possible healthcare.
-I was thrilled to be able represent those living with IBD and talk to key decision makers about how we can all work together to make a real difference to others living with IBD.
+I was thrilled to be able represent those living with IBD and talk to key decision makers about how we can work together to make a real difference to others living with the condition.